loreanvictor/callbag-jsx/README.md

 <br>

-🔮 **Predictable**: There are no _peculiar hooks rules_, _compile time invalidation rules_, etc. A component is just a function that is called exactly once to render some part of the UI.
+🔮 **Predictability**: There are no _peculiar hooks rules_, _compile time invalidation rules_, etc. A component is just a function that is called exactly once to render some part of the UI.
 You just need to know JS(X) to fully understand what happens.

 <br>

-🛠️ **Versatile**: Because of its simplicity, `callbag-jsx` is highly interoperable and robust.
+🛠️ **Versatility**: Because of its simplicity, `callbag-jsx` is highly interoperable and robust.
 You can even manually modify the DOM whenever you need to (for example for obtaining maximum possible performance).